MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 1. Finish the [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine)
 1. Rewrite the [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) to use the templating engine

+### UntitledXDGBasedir
+The [UntitledXDGBasedir](https://github.com/MadLadSquad/UntitledXDGBasedir) library is going to be released this month.
+The library is intended to be an implementation of and superset of the [XDG Basedir specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+While it does include all functions needed by such an implementation, it also includes features such as:
+1. Support for XDG User dirs
+1. Finding the user trash directory
+1. Creating non-existant directories

+Release 1.0 and 2.0 were released on the 9th and 15th of July respectivelly.

 ### UntitledSoftwareSuite
 Development of the following applications will start this month:
 1. [UntitledImageViewer](https://github.com/MadLadSquad/UntitledImageViewer)